-The Model 6000B is a fully automated bridge using the Cutkosky Divider principle.
+The MI 6000B is a fully automated bridge using the Cutkosky Divider principle.
 This technology offers new solutions for measuring high value resistors more accurately and at lower currents.
 The Cutkosky or Binary Voltage Divider Technology, solves all errors normally associated with a direct current comparator while offering significantly improved uncertainties.
 An internal guard circuit is used to guard the measuring circuit.
 This guard may also be used to drive the measuring leads, a guarded detector and resistor enclosures to increase the effective insulation resistance and improve overall performance.

 The system requires a stable voltage source (Model 1000B) and a DVM Detector (Fluke 8508A, Agilent 3458A, or Keithley 2000).
 Optimum performance is achieved using the Agilent 3458A as a guarded detector.